What's the Difference Between Patriotism, Nationalism, and Fascism?

 Patriotism and its Associates

 However, patriotism has become suspect recently.
-More people seem to want to equate patriotism with nationalism or even fascism.
+More people equate patriotism with nationalism or even fascism.
 After all, isn’t one the same as the other?
 Aren’t they really just variations on a theme?
-In this essay, I am going to make the argument that there is a difference between the three “isms” and that you should always be a patriot, never be a fascist, and be a nationalist only under certain conditions.
+In this essay, I will make the argument that these three “isms” are different and that you should always be a patriot, never be a fascist, and be a nationalist only under certain conditions.

 Vive la Différence